Proofs¶

 - have_ip

-is the introduction patterns_itempre simpl_ip s_itempost
+have_ipis the introduction patterns_itempre simpl_ip s_itempostthen:the simplification item

-is applied to the conclusion before adding the hypothesis;the simple intro-pattern
+s_itempreis applied to the conclusion before adding the hypothesis;the simple intro-pattern

-is applied to introduce the new hypothesisF
+simpl_ipis applied to introduce the new hypothesisF;the simplification item

-is applied to the conclusions after adding the hypothesis.
+s_itempostis applied to the conclusions after adding the hypothesis.

 It there are mutliple pre or post simplification items, they are applied in order.